 Stir in sugar until dissolved and remove from heat.

 Pour into a glass jar and refrigerate.

 Pomegranate juice is fairly popular and should be easy to find.
 POM is a popular but very expensive brand.
 I was able to find some 100% organic pomegranate juice for much cheaper.

-This grenadine recipe won't be quite as red as Rose's, so you can add food coloring if you'd like.
+This grenadine won't be quite as red as Rose's, so you can add food coloring if you'd like just before bottling it.
 It will taste a million times better either way.